CiaranWelsh/pycotools3/ReadMe.md

 Since publication, the pycotools project has moved to this pycotools3 repository, which is maintained separetly from pycotools.
 The main differences are that pycotools3 works on Python 3 and the interface for configuring parameter estimations and profile likelihoods has been improved.
 Please refer to the **[pycotools3 documentation](http://pycotools3.readthedocs.io/en/latest/)** for more detail.

 ### Support
 I monitor stackoverflow questions for `pycotools` tags so you can ask a question there.
-Additionally, you may contact me on ciaran.welsh@newcastle.ac.uk.
+Additionally, you may contact me on ciaran.welsh@newcastle.ac.uk or post an issue with any bugs you may find.

 Contributions, ideas, suggestions, feature requests or anything generally geared towards improving the package are welcome.